Chapter 45:

 The Day I Forgot About You

 Neo woke up and felt a little relieved not to be in a hospital bed, and especially to see Len sleeping in the bed below.
-It was a scene that calmed him, as he knew he was 'home'.
+It was a scene that soothed him, knowing that he was 'home'.
 He had woken up very early and couldn't sleep.
 The memories of losing his mother were still vivid, as if they had just happened.
 He didn't remember all the details about her, but his body and 'heart' felt sad.

-At the school entrance, someone was standing in front of the garden.
-The math teacher looked different, seemed worried, looking around as if he had lost something.
-Neo was curious about why he was acting like that, but he ignored it and continued walking towards his class.
+At the entrance of the school, someone was standing in front of the garden.
+The math teacher looked different, seemed worried, looked around as if he had lost something.
+Neo was curious as to why he was acting like that, but he ignored it and continued walking towards his class.
 It wasn't his problem.

-"Yeah, need something?
+"Yeah, you need something?
 You seem worried," Neo asked indifferently.

-"My cat has been missing for a few days now.
+"My cat has been missing for a couple of days.
 I was in the teachers' lounge and lost sight of him.
 He usually comes back, but now he's gone," the teacher said, sounding sad.

 "Is this the first time this has happened?"